l7mp/stunner/README.md

 Repeating the DNS query should again time out, as before.

-In summary, unless properly locked down, STUNner may be used hostilely to open a UDP tunnel to any UDP service running inside a Kubernetes cluster.
+In summary, unless properly locked down STUNner may be used maliciously to open a UDP tunnel to *any* UDP service running inside a Kubernetes cluster.
 Accordingly, it is critical to tightly control the pods and services inside a cluster exposed via STUNner, using a properly configured Kubernetes ACL (`NetworkPolicy`).

 The below security considerations will greatly reduce the attack surface associated with STUNner.
 Overall, **a properly configured STUNner deployment will present exactly the same attack